mxnnn/project-template/apps/web/README.md

 ### Usage

-You can run the generator with :
+You can run the generator with:

 ```bash
 pnpm generate-component [COMPONENT_NAME]